Tomatoes (Solanum lycopersicum) are a classic plant with edible fruits that you must pick at the right time to grab all antioxidants and vitamin C.

 - Be sure not to grab it too tight or hard to avoid squishing Tomatoes.

 - You shall use sharp scissors to cut the vine if the Tomato does not come off easily.

-- Pick Tomatoes even before complete ripening if you notice Tomatoes cracking at the stem.
+- Pick Tomatoes even before ripening if you notice Tomatoes cracking at the stem.

-- If any unripe tomatoes are on the plant and frost is coming, you can pull the entire plant with roots and hang it upside down to let them ripen on their own.
+- If unripe tomatoes are on the plant and frost is coming, you can pull the entire plant with roots and hang it upside down to let them ripen.

-You can harvest mature green Tomatoes before frost, then ripen them in a paper bag at a temperature of 55 to 75 degrees Fahrenheit.
+You can harvest mature green Tomatoes before frost, then ripen them in a paper bag at 55 to 75°F.

-However, avoid picking entirely green immature Tomatoes as they may not continue the ripening process.
+However, avoid picking entirely green early Tomatoes as they may not continue the ripening process.

 How to Store Tomatoes?

-Generally, lots of fruits have no problem staying in a refrigerator with their freshness intact.
+Generally, many fruits have no problem staying in a refrigerator with their freshness intact.